deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16259/index.md

 ![](figures/figures_20_0.png)

-> 🔼 The figure shows the generalization ability of the behavior model to generate diverse motions of a cat jumping off a table and landing at different locations, even with limited training data.
+> 🔼 The figure shows the generalization ability of the behavior model to generate diverse motion of a cat jumping off a table and landing at different locations even though there is only one example in the training data.
 > <details>
 > <summary>read the caption</summary>
 > Figure 11: Generalization ability of the behavior model.
 Thanks to the ego-centric encoding design (Eq.
 12), a specific behavior can be learned and generalized to novel situations even it was seen once.
 Although there's only one data point where the cat jumps off the dining table, our method can generate diverse motion of cat jumping off the table while landing at different locations (to the left, middle, and right of the table) as shown in the visual.